drhsqlite/fossil-mirror/www/ssl-server.md

 ~~~

 The command above is sufficient to run a fully-encrypted web site for
 the "myproject.fossil" Fossil repository.
-This command must be root as
+This command must be run as
 root, since it wants to listen on TCP port 443, and only root processes are
 allowed to do that.
 This is safe, however, since before reading any
 information off of the wire, Fossil will put itself inside a chroot jail